 The Auburn Ballpark (Mary Carter Rd)

 Located on Mary Carter Road near Downtown Auburn, the Auburn Ball Park is host to Auburn Youth Athletics.
-If you are interested in registering your child for an upcoming (Spring/Fall) season then please download the players form here.
-Coaches applications available here
+If you are interested in registering your child for an upcoming (Spring/Fall) season then please use the apporpriate form:

 R.H.
 Burel Park